ibm-cloud-docs/containers/ts-storage-cos-csi-addon.md

 1. If the issue persists, contact support.
 Open a [support case](/docs/account?topic=account-using-avatar).
 In the case details, be sure to include any relevant log files, error messages, or command outputs.

-If you need to contact support for further help, make sure you gather the following details for the support ticket.
+If you need to contact support for further help, make sure that you gather the following details for the support ticket.

 * Add-on health status and add-on version mentioned above.